 At ANSA, we’ve designed several hotels.
 The latest feather in our cap is The Kabo hotel in Srinagar.
-It’s a luxury hotel with 44 rooms, banquet, café shop, fine dine restaurant with extended deck and an open air restaurant for private parties!
+It’s a luxury hotel with 44 rooms, a banquet, a café shop, a fine dining restaurant with an extended deck and an open-air restaurant for private parties!
 Below are two images from the actual site.

-Hotel interior designing is a work of thorough skill and professionalism.
-With a wide spectrum of tastes to cater to (from a leisure visitor to a business professional), it is imperative to understand the functionality your hotel will serve, and come up with a holistic design accordingly.
-This is where Ansa Interiors comes into the picture.
+Hotel interior designing is a work of specific skill and professionalism.
+With a broad spectrum of tastes to cater to (from leisure visitors to business professionals), it is imperative to understand the functionality your hotel will serve and develop a holistic design accordingly.
+This is where Ansa Architecture & Interiors comes into the picture.

 As one of the leading interior designers in Srinagar, we can help you conceptualize and execute a design that incorporates the best of both worlds- functional and aesthetic.

 Below is a brief yet insightful description of the world of hotel interior designing.
 Let us get started!

 Regarding hotel interior design, the concept is the foundation upon which all other elements are built.